outofcoffee/imposter/docs/steps.md

 ##### Explanation
 Calling the endpoint `/example` with a `GET` request will cause the inline JavaScript code to be executed.

-The code prints log `Hello World!` to the console.
+The code prints `Hello World!` to the console.

 ##### Multiline inline scripts